just-the-docs/just-the-docs/docs/configuration.md

   # Feel free to add extra jekyll-toc settings, see _includes/vendor/toc.html
 ```

-Because of the shift in layout, the Table of Contents (ToC) sidebar/top banner is opt-out per page or layout.
-Once enabled in `_config.yml`, this feature will be on site-wide, and you need to set the `toc_enabled` property on a page or layout if you wish to hide the ToC panel for that page or layout.
+Because of the large shift in layout, the Table of Contents (ToC) side/top panel is opt-out per page or layout.
+Once enabled in `_config.yml`, this feature will be on site-wide, and you need to set the `toc_enabled` property individually if you wish to hide the ToC panel for a page or layout.
 Likewise, to use the ToC panel for just one page, you have to enable the feature site-wide.

-Disabling the Table of Contents panel site-wide, then setting `toc_enabled: true` on a page or layout is not allowed.
+Disabling the ToC panel site-wide, then setting `toc_enabled: true` on a page or layout is not allowed.
 If you don't like this behaviour, you may want to use [In-Page Navigation]({% link docs/navigation/in-page.md %}) instead, which can be used on a per-page basis.

 Omitting a heading from the ToC can be done by adding the `{:.no_toc}` class to that heading.

-You can change the label of the toggle banner for the panel on small screens, which is set to 'Table of Contents' by default, by setting a custom `$toc-sm-label` SCSS variable.
 To change the width of the ToC sidebar, you can set the `$toc-width` SCSS variable.

 See [Layout]({% link docs/layout/layout.md %}) and [In-Page Navigation]({% link docs/navigation/in-page.md %}) for examples on disabling the panel on a page or hiding headings from the panel, and [Customization - Custom Side/Top Panel]({% link docs/customization.md %}#custom-sidetop-panel) for information on replacing the ToC panel with a custom side panel.